top of page

 Here's how it works: Bite Me Cancer sends in a check to cover one-half of the funding for the first year of the research.
 Research progress is reviewed after year one by ATA to determine whether year two will be funded.
 If approved, Bite Me Cancer also pays for the second year of research.

 Since 2014, we have continued to raise funds each year for a research grant.
-As of 2019, ATA requires $50,000 for a 2-year grant instead of $57,500.
 You can see our researchers and their work below.
 We are very grateful for their efforts and that we can follow their progress directly.

 Sometimes, Bite Me Cancer partners with ThyCa (Thyroid Cancer Survivors Association) to share a grant.